 A challenging design of turbine stages and turbine shaft because of the very compact expander dimension and the high specific power

-For further information, contact Dr. Marco Astolfi at marco.astolfi@polimi.it or Dr. Marco Binotti at marco.binotti@polimi.it
+For further information, contact Prof. Marco Astolfi at marco.astolfi@polimi.it or Dr. Marco Binotti at marco.binotti@polimi.it

 Related Projects